Omotola-Olasope/Omotola-Olasope/README.md

 ## About Me:

-* Data Engineer with cutting-edge expertise in SQL, Python, and cloud technologies (AWS, Apache Spark, Airflow)
+* Data Engineer with cutting-edge expertise on the Bloomberg Terminal, BQL, Bloomberg-API, SQL, Python, and cloud technologies (AWS, Apache Spark, Airflow)
 *  Strong collaborative and communication skills, adept at working effectively in diverse teams
-*  Proven track record of success in optimizing data pipelines, improving data quality, and enhancing analytical capabilities
+*  Proven track record of success in optimizing client workflows, data pipelines, improving data quality, and enhancing analytical capabilities
-*  Remote-first professional with a global perspective and a passion for continuous learning

 **I'm excited to connect with others who share a passion for:**

 * ️Data Engineering
+* Finance
 *  Data Science and Analytics
 *  ☁️ Cloud Computing
 *  Music (especially Afrobeat and EDM)